 Note a special rule applies for U6 athletes.
 An athlete has to be a least 5 years old on they date that they register BUT we can also register 4 year olds if they will turn 5 between the beginning of the track and field season and the 31st of the December for that year.
 However if these 4 year olds turn 5 after the 31st of December, they will need to wait until they have turned 5 before they can register.

 Come and try days

-Every year we begin the summer track and field season with two Come and Try days, in which new athletes and families can try the sport, while experienced athletes are taught new skills and extended in existing skills with the help of experienced coaches.
-In the the 2018/19 season, these Come and Try Days are being held on:
+Every year we begin the summer track and field season with two Come and Try Days, in which new athletes and families can try the sport, while experienced athletes are taught new skills and extended in existing skills with the help of experienced coaches.

 Want to try Little Athletics before committing?

 We generally offer a free trial, although it always best to contact us beforehand to confirm the details and dates.
 This applies for both track and field, and cross-country seasons.
 In terms of clothing, running shoes, shorts and tee-shirt is all that we require.
 Warmer clothing may be required for cross-country.